ethbra-revature/planetarium/readme.md

 ### Features

-The features are a way of communicating in natural language how we should walk through the test, what inputs should be made, and how the webpage should react.
+Features describe how we should walk through the test in natural language; what inputs should be made?
+How should the page react?

 My features follow the basic structure found in the user stories:
 `register`, `log in`, `view`, `add`,